About ANZSA

 Dr Haydn Read (Treasurer)

 Dr. Haydn Read has found a way to live his best life… as Te Hēteri for Te Whānau a Apanui.
 He has been a Senior Executive in the Private and Public Sectors for nearly 30 years, in Aotearoa New Zealand and internationally.
-Dr Read was part of the original team that created ANZSA.
+Dr Read was a founding member of ANZSA.
 He has a passion for seaweed and believes that its potential for Aotearoa is so large it’s almost unfathomable.

 Mareike